mrozbarry/themightiestblob/README.md

  - [x] Network sync code
  - [ ] Nicer way to change username/start mass (right now, it's a refresh on the client side)
- - [ ] Integrate with SAT 2d Physics Collision Library (Was going to use Grid2, but it has no documentation or sensible examples)
+ - [ ] Integrate with verlet-* physics integration libraries, using SAT for collision detection
  - [ ] Interpolate movement on the client to reduce jitter.
 May just end up running the simulation at a higher tick-rate client-side to do physics only.
  - [ ] Consumption mechanics
    - [ ] 1st mode: Blobs can fight multiple blobs, challenging 1 mass unit per server tick.